lemon-codes/ScreenShotScavenger/README.md

 # ScreenShotScavenger v0.9
 Notice: Version 0.9.
 Project is still in early development and APIs may be subject to change before final release.

+## Introduction
+ScreenShotScavenger is a recon tool designed to identify leaks of sensitive information in screenshot images.
+Ocular Character Recognition (OCR) is used to extract visible text from images to aid analysis.
+The modular design makes it simple to obtain images from a custom source, to hunt for specific types of information, incorporate new technologies in the hunting process and to alter how results are processed.

 ## Overview
-ScreenShotScavenger is a recon tool designed to identify leaks of sensitive information in screenshot images.
-Ocular Chatacter Recognition (OCR) is used to extract visible text from images to aid analysis.
-The modular design makes it simple to obtain images from a custom source, incorporate new technologies and to hunt for specific types of information.
+The Scavenger is stateful.
+It holds the details of one result (flagged image) at a time and provides clients with accessors to access details of that result.
+The Scavengers state is updated when the client requests the next result be loaded.

+A scraper provides images for analysis.
+Ocular Character Recognition (OCR) is utilized to extract visible text from each image.
+Hunter modules then analyse each image and accompanying text for indicators of sensitive data.
+We have a result when a Hunter finds sensitive data.
+This result can then be loaded by the client.
+Each result loaded by the client is passed to a result manager for logging.
+Custom implementations of all components mentioned above can be used to tailor ScreenShotScavenger to suit each client's use-case.

 ScreenShotScavenger is multithreaded.
 Images are obtained and analysed continuously in background threads allowing us to have results preloaded before the client requests them.